stack-labs/Notice/our-simple-work-flow.md

 ## Very Simple Concept

-#### Main Repo Sets: [Micro-In-China](https://github.com/micro-in-cn) ,we use this like a main branch, we wish it steady and productive, micro china team will drvie it.
+#### Main Repo Sets: [Micro-In-China](https://github.com/micro-in-cn) ,we use this like a main branch, we wish it steady and productive, micro china team will drive it.

-#### Develop Repo Sets: [Micro-Community](https://github.com/micro-community),we use this like a development branch, we wish it more active and all community members drive it.
+#### Development Repo Sets: [Micro-Community](https://github.com/micro-community),we use this like a development branch, we wish it more active and all community members drive it.

 ## Very Simple Flow